Skip to main content

 No. While the expiration date on your certificate cannot be changed, your policy renews on a monthly basis if you chose monthly payments, and on an annual basis if you chose an annual payment.

-In any case, you are free to cancel at any time directly from your account.
+In any case, you are free to cancel at any time from within your account.
 The 5-year expiration date on your certificate is required for visa compliance purposes only ; it does not bind you to any fixed contract term.

 If you have another insurance, if you leave Spain or if your visa was rejected, you can cancel your coverage at any time after the one-month minimum.
 In that case, you will stop being charged on the following month (if you chose monthly payments), or get a refund from the remaining prepaid months (if you chose an annual payment).